 You won’t need a projector for this setup, or a screen.
 Your mat will not change.
 You can save on the simulator and either have a very simple hitting bay or add in a piece of kit that tells you your carry distance.
 There are GPS systems that have a launch monitor feature included, whilst stopping short of being a full golf simulator.

-What are the minimum ‘ideal’ dimensions for a golf simulator?
+What are the Optimal Dimensions for a Golf Simulator Room?

 We’ve talked about the absolute minimum room dimensions for a golf simulator at the start of this article.
 You could say that the ideal dimensions for a golf simulator would be one with unlimited space.
 Not many people have a garage the size of an aircraft hanger though.